Adult Supervision at the Park Theatre

 With race as the leading topic of conversation between the four women, Adult Supervision daringly explores a very prominent and touchy subject.
 Steeped in adult confrontation, awkward exchanges and a brave honesty all too lacking in many big-budget stage productions, the play is unflinching toward its purpose.
 Under the intoxicating influence of Natasha’s “Obamatinis,” racial tensions surrounding the new “Beige Britain” are highlighted in a hilariously provocative performance.

 The actors’ performances are all enthusiastic, each portraying her individual character with dedication and gusto.
 The single-stage layout provides the perfect setting for a potentially sensitive subject.
 Any more props and the stage may become cluttered and distracting; any more swearing from Mo (who has a larger than life personality with a penchant for drinking to match), and the script would run risk of becoming crude.
 However, neither is the case.

 Adult Supervision comes highly recommended, and if there is one thing to do this month to celebrate Black History, this could well be it!

 Photo: Mark Douet

-Adult Supervision is on at Park Theatre until 3rd November 2013, for further information or to book visit here.
+Adult Supervision is at the Park Theatre until 3rd November 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Adult Supervision here: